Vrunda2298/MultithreadedWebCrawler/README.md

 * Run the python files according to the steps given below

 ## COMPILATION AND EXECUTION
-Following Python Packages are reuired :
+Following Python Packages are required :
 * BeautifulSoup
 * Requests
 * Queue